MajorLee95/MajorLeeNotes/git/git.rst

 ====================================================================================================
 ..
 IMPORTANT::

-    how to manage a project with source code, electronique schematic and source documentation ?
+    how to manage a project with source code, electronic schematic and source documentation ?

 Un article : `How to handle big repositories with Git`_